AyalSwaid/Mental-Health-models-Arabic/results/README.md

 |             |      | Fanar-9B     | x | 0.66 | 0.93 | 0.77 | 0.86 | x |

 ### Insights
 - **Fanar** consistently surpasses **DK AraBERTv0.2** in both Recall and F1 across all subject prediction tasks.
+Though performance remains low due to lack of positive data.
 - in sexual-hurt **Fanar** showed great recall score even though it is only 2% of the data.
-- All models had trouble with depression prediction.
+- All models had trouble with depression prediction even though it contains more positive samples.
-- The reason for **DK AraBERTv0.2** not benifit from its domain knowledge is because it trained on suicidal categories only domain knowledge.
+- The reason for **DK AraBERTv0.2** did not benifit from its domain knowledge is because it trained on suicidal categories only domain knowledge.

 ---

 *All results were computed using identical dataset splits and preprocessing pipelines, except sexual-hurt which used different split due to target distribution in train and test sets.
 Metrics represent binary-averaged values unless otherwise stated.*